 The idea behind the Energy Boost formula is to reverse insulin resistance and help with...

-The ingredients listed below in one way or another all play a role in achieving this, but unless sugar and foods which convert to glucose are eliminated from the diet and toxins from the environment are avoided, it will make little impact.
-I.e... eat organic food, drink filtered water, breathe clean air and avoid toxic skin care products.
+The supplements listed below in one way or another all play a role in achieving this, but unless sugar and foods which convert to glucose are eliminated from the diet and toxins from the environment are avoided, it will make little impact.
+I.e... eat organic food, drink filtered water, breathe clean air and avoid toxic body care and household products.

-Many of the ingredients have additional benefits, such as...
+Many of the supplements have additional benefits, such as...

 ...and more.
 See full details below.

 The full dose should be taken in the morning, although some find less is sufficient.
 The dose can be divided if preferred.